Hey, Snickerdoodle!

 • Honey - Traditional Scotcheroos use corn syrup, but I've replaced it with honey in this recipe.

-• Peanut butter - I like to use crunchy peanut butter to make these, but there is no reason creamy wouldn't work just as well.
+• Peanut butter - I like to use crunchy peanut butter to make these, but there is no reason creamy peanut butter wouldn't work just as well.
 Whatever you have in your cupboard will be great!

 • Pretzels - I've made these with both pretzel rods and pretzel twists.
 The shape of the pretzel does not matter.

 • Chocolate chips - I prefer semi-sweet chocolate chips for this.
+Feel free to use your favorite chocolate chip variety, though.
+I imagine dark chocolate chips would be great!

 • Flake salt - This is my go-to flake salt for all the things!